 - A multiple pregnancy means the mother is having more than one baby at the same time.
 This is most commonly twins but may include triplets or, rarely, more.
 Multiple pregnancy happens in about 1 in 60 pregnancies. - Most women who are having twins or triplets have a healthy pregnancy and will give birth to healthy babies.
-However, complications are more common, and they will be offered extra care during their pregnancy.
-Problems that they may experience when pregnant (e.g. morning: morning sickness, heartburn, swollen ankles, backache, and tiredness) are more common in multiple pregnancies. - Overall, around 8 in 100 babies are born prematurely.
-This is more common if a mother has a multiple pregnancy, as they could either go into labour early or it is recommended by their GP that they have their babies early. - Having a multiple pregnancy increases the chance that their placenta may not work as well as it should.
-This can affect the babies' growth and wellbeing during the pregnancy.
-Sometimes both babies may be small but more often only one baby is small. - The mother will be under the care of a specialist healthcare team throughout their pregnancy.
+However, complications are more common, and you will be offered extra care during your pregnancy.
+Problems that you may experience when pregnant (e.g. morning sickness, heartburn, swollen ankles, backache, and tiredness) are more common in multiple pregnancies. - Overall, around 8 in 100 babies are born prematurely.
+This is more common if you have a multiple pregnancy, as you could either go into labour early or it is recommended by your GP that you have your babies early. - Having a multiple pregnancy increases the chance that your placenta may not work as well as it should.
+This can affect your babies' growth and wellbeing during the pregnancy.
+Sometimes both babies may be small but more often only one baby is small. - You will be under the care of a specialist healthcare team throughout your pregnancy.
 This should include a GP, a midwife and a sonographer who specialise in multiple pregnancies.
-They will be offered additional support as they need it from other team members, which may include dieticians, physiotherapists, mental health specialists, health visitors and infant feeding specialists. - They will have an individualised plan of care for their pregnancy and birth that will include additional visits to the antenatal clinic and extra growth scans for the babies.
-They should be given information about what to expect from having a multiple pregnancy and a detailed plan of care at their first appointment with their specialist team.
-This should be by the time they are around 16 weeks pregnant. - For more information, please signpost athletes to Multiple Pregnancies Twins Trust.
+You will be offered additional support as you need it from other team members, which may include dieticians, physiotherapists, mental health specialists, health visitors and infant feeding specialists. - You will have an individualised plan of care for your pregnancy and birth that will include additional visits to the antenatal clinic and extra growth scans for your babies.
+You should be given information about what to expect from having a multiple pregnancy and a detailed plan of care at your first appointment with your specialist team.
+This should be by the time you are around 16 weeks pregnant.
+For more information on Multiple Pregnancies, please visit: Multiple Pregnancies and Twins Trust.